 Square

 Square’s POS system and equipment are just as attractive and functional as Clover’s.
-Although it is not compatible with other payment processors, you benefit from having software updates from Square, and it combines all of the payment processing functions, like the virtual terminal and reporting, with the other features.
+It combines all payment processing functions, like the virtual terminal and reporting, with the other features.

 Square offers a sleek customer-facing interface.
 Source: Square